basnijholt/unidep/README.md

 [![Build Status](https://github.com/basnijholt/conda-join/actions/workflows/pytest.yml/badge.svg)](https://github.com/basnijholt/conda-join/actions/workflows/pytest.yml)
 [![CodeCov](https://codecov.io/gh/basnijholt/conda-join/branch/main/graph/badge.svg)](https://codecov.io/gh/basnijholt/conda-join)

-`conda_join` simplifies Python project dependency management by enabling a single `requirements.yaml` file to handle both Conda and Pip dependencies.
+`conda-join` simplifies Python project dependency management by enabling a single `requirements.yaml` file to handle both Conda and Pip dependencies.
 This streamlined approach allows for creating a unified Conda `environment.yaml`, while also seamlessly integrating with `setup.py` or `pyproject.toml`.
 In addition, it can be used as a CLI to combine multiple `requirements.yaml` files into a single `environment.yaml` file.
-Simplify your setup and maintain all your dependencies in one place with `conda_join`.
+Simplify your setup and maintain all your dependencies in one place with `conda-join`.

 ## :books: Table of Contents